 Once your loved one is safe, you should call a personal injury attorney.
 Our experienced lawyers at Hollander Law Firm Accident Injury Lawyers can help you navigate the legal system and hold the responsible parties financially accountable.

 Is There a Deadline For Filing a Nursing Home Abuse Lawsuit?

-Generally, the statute of limitations in Florida gives victims of nursing home abuse four years to file a personal injury lawsuit.
+Generally, the statute of limitations in Florida gives victims of nursing home abuse two years to file a personal injury lawsuit.
 Surviving family members who lost loved ones to nursing home abuse have two years to file a lawsuit based on wrongful death.

 What Damages Are Available in a Nursing Home Abuse Lawsuit?